- Enterprise (Events)

 When enabled, attendees can continue to view the chat beyond the end time, but will not be able to send messages.
 When disabled, attendees cannot view the chat after the session end time.

-Mentions is a Pigeonhole-wide setting that is enabled by default for all Chat sessions that you create in the Pigeonhole.
+Mentions is a Pigeonhole-wide setting that is disabled by default for all Chat sessions.
 When enabled, your attendees can mention each other by name in messages.

 4. Click Add Chat to save.

 5. Test run your session.

 To check or test your Chat session, you can enable Test Mode and open the Audience Web App to view it from the perspective of your audience, or practice message filtering as an admin with the Admin Panel.